 We constantly update these pages, adding jobs we’ve done recently and those that were done some time ago.
 It is a slow process as we try to describe each job in as many details, and point out certain common roofing problems and how we overcome them.
 Soon we will add roofs that we have completed in Rhode Island and New Hampshire, as well as more MA and CT roofing jobs.

-Flat roof in Lowell, MA – one of the most recent roofs, installed in the beginning of Dec.
-2009.
-Here we removed an old epdm rubber roof, which shrunk and pulled away from the walls and roof edges.
-We replaced this roof with new IB PVC flat roofing membrane, and added 4″ of ISO insulation to improve weather-tightness and energy efficiency of this home.
+Flat roof in Lowell, MA -Here we removed an old EPDM rubber roof, which shrunk and pulled away from the walls and roof edges.
+We replaced it with a new IB PVC flat roofing membrane, and added 4″ of ISO insulation to improve weather-tightness and energy efficiency of this home.

-Flat roof in Andover, CT – this roof was installed in January 2009, right in the middle of a brutal snow storm which overtook New England for almost two weeks, and temperatures reached as low as -16 degrees F. There, the homeowner, with help of his buddies, removed the old roof, and fixed the roof deck, and covered the roof with a tarp.
+Flat roof in Andover, CT – This roof was installed right in the middle of a brutal snow storm, which overtook New England for almost two weeks, and temperatures reached as low as -16 degrees F. There, the homeowner, with help of his buddies, removed the old roof, fixed the roof deck, and covered the roof with a tarp.
 We had to quickly come in and install a new 50-mil IB roof, right before another snow storm hit.

 Metal Roof in Brighton, MA – an new aluminum shingles metal roof was installed on a roof of a very busy IHOP restaurant, while it was open for business.
 This large roofing project involved complete removal and replacement of old metal shingles, all plywood decking, which was mostly rotted, replacement of some rafters and installation of a new GAF Deck Armor underlayment and a new metal roof.
-Due to many major snow storms during that winter, this project took almost two month to complete.
-About same time 2 years ago, we also installed another metal roof on an IHOP restaurant in Hyannis, Massachusetts.
+Due to many major snow storms during that winter, this project took almost two months to complete.

 Snow and ice is not removed – you either wait for it to melt or tear of the roof shingles below it.
 Most roofs in New England will melt ice and snow naturally in few days after a snow storm, due to heat escaping through the roof.